avakn5/Transformer-from-Scratch/README.md

 # A Transformer Implementation from Scratch

-This repository contains a minimal from-scratch implementation of the Transformer architecture12 in PyTorch.
+This repository contains a minimal from-scratch implementation of the Transformer architecture12 in PyTorch[^1][^2].

 Every component—linear layers, embeddings, normalization, feed-forward blocks, and attention—was hand-built using torch.nn.Module, without relying on high-level shortcuts.
 The codebase is designed for clarity and includes extensive inline comments to aid understanding of the Transformer architecture.